 Getting Started With A Coinbase Wallet

 Setting up an account with Coinbase couldn’t be easier.
 Here’s how to go about it:

 Step 1: Go to the Coinbase official website and click the tab written: “Get Started.”

 Step 2: Fill in the details as required.
 Write down your first names, an email address, and a password.
 Ensure that the password is strong enough and includes both letters and digits for security purposes.

 Step 3: Coinbase will send you an email containing a link for verification.
 Click on the link and make sure that you verify your account.
 You might be asked to fill in your phone number for 2FA verification, so ensure you use a working line.

 Your Coinbase wallet is all set up and ready to use.
 But hey, you don’t have the bitcoins yet, do you?
 It’s now time to purchase the digital currency through the same platform.
-Coinbase accepts Credit/debit cards and bank transfer when purchasing cryptocurrencies, and bank transfer and PayPal when selling the same.
-Assuming you intend to use credit card/debit card, which is one of the most popular payment options, here’s the next step:
+Coinbase accepts credit card, debit card, and bank transfer when purchasing cryptocurrencies, and bank transfer and PayPal when selling the same.
+If you intend to use a credit card or debit card, one of the most popular payment options, here is the next step to get started:

 Step 4: Navigate to the Account settings page and click on the Payment Methods tab.
 You will be given the three payment options we mentioned earlier, so you need to proceed and select the Credit/Debit card option.